WELCOME TO CAPE BRIDGEWATER

 Formed from the lava flows of an extinct volcano the basalt (black) and scorpia (purple) rock create spectacular spouts of sea spray during high seas.
 Located 2 minute walk from the car park.

 During certain months of the year Cape Bridgewater is the ideal base camp for whale watching.
-There are several locations to choose from for viewing the whales, or you can even sit inside the cafe and watch the whales just 100km from the front door.
+There are several locations to choose from for viewing the whales, or you can even sit inside the cafe and watch for whales just 100km from the front door.

 This is a popular recreational area for fishing, canoeing and water-skiing.
 If you're interested in surf fishing, beach combing or walking along 60kms of unspoilt beach.
 To get to the lakes, take the scenic 10 minute drive on Bridgewater Lake Road.